 AML program audits are conducted to ensure your cryptocurrency compliance policies and processes are working the way they should and keeping your crypto business out of trouble.
 That’s not a bad thing.

 The reality is laws change, and financial criminals devise new ways to infiltrate legitimate financial companies all the time.
 For that reason, it’s critical that financial institutions constantly test the strength of their compliance policies and protocols and update them as needed.

 In cryptocurrency, where regulatory oversight is more reactionary and guidance is more limited and ambiguous, the importance of annual independent reviews cannot be overstated.

-An annual AML compliance audit is conducted by an independent, qualified third party with a goal to test the program, identify weaknesses, and recommend corrective actions to ensure the program stays in compliance with the Bank Secrecy Act.
+An annual AML compliance review is conducted by an independent, qualified third party with a goal to test the program, identify weaknesses, and recommend corrective actions to ensure the program stays in compliance with the Bank Secrecy Act.